NVIDIA/cutlass/media/docs/pythonDSL/cute_dsl_general/compile_with_tvm_ffi.rst

 Limitations
 -----------

+The Fake Tensor flow supports more flexible constraints on Tensor arguments than the `from_dlpack` flow.
-The Fake Tensor flow is ONLY compatible with TVM FFI because TVM FFI support more flexible constraints on Tensor arguments.
+TVM FFI backend is recommended when fake tensor is used as TVM FFI support flexible constraints on Tensor arguments.

 For instance, fake tensor can specify per-mode static shape or constraints on shape and strides which is not supported by existing `from_dlpack` flow.
 It's expected that JIT function compiled with fake tensor may have different ABI with tensor converted by `from_dlpack`.